 Students may submit a third party document or purchase order from an employer, etc. which allows the College to bill that party directly with no restrictions Documentation must be presented at the time of registration.
 Web registrants will need to present the third party information prior to registration to ensure that your financial account is credited or coded or you may be dropped for non-payment.

 Bunker Hill Community College is responsible for making “diligent efforts” to collect amounts due the state.
 Diligent efforts shall include written billings, dunning notices and subsequent assignments to a collection agency.
 The student is responsible for all collection costs and any fees incurred in the collection of debt and for informing the College of any dispute regarding the debt.
-The College advises students that their debts may be discharged through the intercept of any other Commonwealth payments that are due to them, including tax refunds.
+The College advises students that their debts may be discharged through the intercept of any Commonwealth and Federal payments that are due to them, including tax refunds.
 Please be advised that your student account debt constitutes an "educational benefit overpayment or loan" as defined pursuant to 11 U.S.C section 523(a)(8), and therefore is not dischargeable in bankruptcy.

 Student Payment Office